laserpants/mbs/README.md

 A simple command line tool to keep track of the amount of data sent and received over a network interface.
-This can be is useful for monitoring data usage against a pre-paid data bundle or some fixed usage limit.
+This can be is useful for monitoring data usage against a pre-paid data bundle or some other fixed usage limit.

 ### Building